linuxkay/IncreaseWebCamFPS/README.md

 Results in `FPS_Resutls.ods`

-So basically, sinlge core system won't be able to get fps increase.
+So basically, sinlge core system won't be able to achieve better FPS.

 However, it seems much more stable than cv2.VideoCapture.